lfloris/openshift-dev-training/Labs/Lab02-Simple-OpenShift-application/openshift-mariadb-application-ex-1.md

 1. mariadb-root-pass
 2. mariadb-user-creds

-For the mariadb-root-pass, this will be added as an envronment variable to the container.
+For the mariadb-root-pass, this will be added as an environment variable to the container.
 This reference goes in an `env` section within the `spec.template.spec.containers` array.
 Edit the `deployment.yaml` file and add the following contents under the line `name: mariadb`.
 The indentation in this snippet is done for you.

 ```
         env: